xia-mc/Pylang/README.md

 [简体中文](https://github.com/xia-mc/Pylang/blob/master/README_CN.md)

+> [!NOTE]
+> Pylang is in an early development stage.
+Expect frequent errors, crashes, and poor performance.
+Please avoid using it in any projects.

 **Pylang** is a Python code optimizer based on Abstract Syntax Tree (AST) that performs static analysis to improve code efficiency.
 It is designed to allow Python developers to write clean, maintainable code while benefiting from optimizations that reduce runtime overhead.